Kss2k/ssb-wrapr-python/README.md

 # `ssb-wrapr-python`
 ## To do:
     1. Port all test files for SSB-GaussSuppression, and SSBtools
-    2. Better conversion handling
+    2. Better conversion handling for output
         - Convert ordered dictionaries (which are vectors) to numpy arrays
         - Convert ordered dictionaries (which are lists) to dictionaries
         - Convert lists (which are vectors) to vectors
         - Convert lists (which are lists) to lists
+        - S4 CLASSES ARE TRICKY!
+    3. Better conversion handling for input!
+        - S4 CLASSES ARE TRICKY
+    4. Refactor modules, into seperate files
+        - Convert shoudld be split into three (maybe four) sub-modules/files
+            1. rutils
+            2. convert_in
+            3. convert_out
+           (4.) py->r->py wrapping function factory
-    3. Better warning handling (this will likely be tricky)
+    5. Better warning handling (this will likely be tricky)
-    4. Create function for writing R-source code, which can be used as native python code
-    5. Maybe not load all functions by default?
-The indexing takes a while if the repo is very large...
-Maybe just find a way to load it faster?